 Tale of a high-schooler’s ill-advised romantic entanglements with an older married couple is such a fantastic failure on almost every level one marvels at how slowly 83 minutes can pass.
-The presence of homoerotic undercurrents in the material may give pic some currency on the gay fest circuit.
+Though it lacks the overt gay theme of writer-director Alan Brown’s short film, “O Beautiful,” which played at Sundance in 2003, the presence of homoerotic undercurrents in the material may give pic some currency on the gay fest circuit.
 Others need not apply.

 Brown, whose background is as a playwright, burdens “Book of Love” with self-consciously theatrical contrivances.
 Pic is set in an idealized New Jersey suburb that might have been the setting for a Thornton Wilder play: The white-picket fences, shady oaks and corner ice-cream parlors are there only so Brown can show us their dark underbelly.
 Likewise, characters exist only to the extent that they titillate and/or antagonize one another; they have no inner lives.

 So it is that, in one of those ice-cream parlors, 15-year-old student Chet (Gregory Smith, who’s 20 in real life, and looks it) has his fateful meet-cute with 28-year-old event-planner Elaine (Frances O’Connor, who’s close to 40) and her history-teacher husband, David (Simon Baker).
 It’s a warm summer afternoon, and Elaine asks Chet why he’s wearing an uncomfortable-looking sweatshirt.
 At which point, he proceeds to take it off, causing the T-shirt he wears underneath to ride up a bit, momentarily exposing his bare midriff.
 Time seems to stop for Elaine, whose stare is more than a bit too longing.